 - It can guarantee a more pleasantly flavored bread.

 If you'd rather create your own homemade sourdough starter from wild yeast and bacteria, this method is a little less reliable, but may also produce surprisingly delicious results.
-Making sourdough starter requires some basic ingredients, equipment, and conditions.
+Making a sourdough starter requires some basic ingredients, equipment, and conditions.

 What You'll Need to Make a Sourdough Starter